Energy Performance of Buildings Directive (EPBD)

 Fire safety should and can be improved beyond renovation strategies

 The frequent reporting of fire safety failures in existing buildings also highlights the need to organise building inspections.
-Dr Spinardi stressed the need to ‘establish a legal framework to ensure that fire risk assessors have appropriate qualifications.’
+Dr Spinardi from the University of Edinburgh stressed the need to ‘establish a legal framework to ensure that fire risk assessors have appropriate qualifications.’
 The number of electrical fires (the second-biggest cause of fire after smoking) per dwelling similarly illustrates this point, as it is 24 times higher in Europe than, for example, in Japan.
 The main reason for Japan’s success is the mandatory inspection of electrical installations every 4 years, a requirement that does not exist in Europe.

 The European Commission Guidelines also mentions that: